SpiNNakerManchester/network_tester/docs/source/getting_started.rst

 series of experimental 'groups' during which different traffic patterns or network parameters are applied in sequence.

-A network is described as a set of 'vertices', representing SpiNNaker application cores, connected by a set of multicast 'nets' which represent streams of packets sourced by a traffic generator in one vertex and sunk by traffic consumers in another set of vertices.
-A single vertex (core) may be associated with many nets and thus may contain multiple traffic generators and traffic consumers.
+A network is described as a set of cores between which multicast flows of packets exist.
+Each flow is sourced by a traffic generator in one core and sunk by traffic consumers in another set of cores.
+A single core may source and sink many flows simultaneously and thus may contain multiple traffic generators and traffic consumers.

 Each experimental group consists of a period of traffic generation and